TrevorStubbs/trevorstubbs.github.io/readme.md

-# Learning Journal
+# Read: 01 - Learning Markdown
 ##### 4/13/20

 ## Choosing a Text Editor
-Choosing a text editor.
-I have chosen to go with VS Code as my text editor through Code Fellows.
+Choosing a text editor can be a vew personal experience.
+There are dozens of different text editors and Integrated Development Environments (IDEs).
+I have played with many different software suites and I have chosen to go with VS Code as my text editor through Code Fellows.
 I have been using Visual Studio for a few years now and I am pretty familiar with its features.
 It appears VS Code is just a simple version of Visual Studios.
 I plan to go through 102, 201, and 301 while bouncing between a windows machine and an Apple and since VS Code works with both I think it will be the best option for me.

 ## Command line Tutorial
+The command line is the developers view into their own computer.
+The command line can provide a much smoother workflow.
+It can be daunting for a first time user but with a little practice anyone can learn how to use it.

 ### Format
 command [-option] argument
 - `ls -l home/Documents`